Is Now the Time to Sell Your Home?

 New construction has ramped up to meet demand

 Frustrated home buyers turned off by the competition in the resale market have turned to new construction to satisfy their demand—and builders have responded in kind.
-Housing starts soared to levels not seen since 2006, and some buyers may be willing to wait for a new home rather than settle for a resale home that they’re not in love with.
+Housing starts are at historic highs, and some buyers may be willing to wait for a new home rather than settle for a resale home that they’re not in love with.

 In addition, as home sellers become less willing to negotiate needed repairs, buyers may see new construction as a reassuring alternative to buying a home that lacks basic updates and upgrades.
 In addition, permanent work-from-home policies may allow buyers to build the home they want wherever they want, making a new construction home even more attractive.